 In Regency England an advantageous match could set up a lady for life.
 Julia knows Matthew Blake, copper mine owner and very eligible bachelor, is the gentleman she should set her eyes upon.
 But why can’t she steal her gaze away from his younger brother, Isaac?

-A diversion is what Julia Twethewey needs to mend her broken heart, so when her aunt invites her to Lanwyn Manor to be a companion to her pregnant cousin, Julia eagerly accepts.
-Lanwyn Manor is at the heart of Cornwall's thriving mining industry, and as a guest there Julia is instantly swept into its world of balls and parties.
-Despite her initial enchantment with her new surroundings, she soon realizes something dark lurks in Lanwyn Manor's ancient halls.
+Cornwall, England, 1818: Julia Twethewey needs a diversion to mend her broken heart, so when her aunt invites her to Lanwyn Manor to be a companion to her pregnant cousin, she quickly accepts.
+Lanwyn Manor is at the heart of Cornwall's thriving mining industry, and as a guest Julia is instantly swept into its world of balls and parties.
+Despite her initial enchantment with her new surroundings, she soon realizes something dark is lurking in the ancient halls.

-As a respected tin mine owner’s youngest son, Isaac Blake knows his place in his family, their business, and the community.
-He’s determined to keep his late father’s legacy alive and make their family business profitable, but his brother’s clandestine dealings are driving them to bankruptcy.
-In order to save their livelihood, they plan to ask the master of Lanwyn Manor to invest in their expansion plans.
-Isaac can’t deny his attraction to his host’s charming niece, but his brother has made his intentions to court the lovely guest clear.
+As a respected mine owner’s younger son, Isaac Blake is determined to keep his late father’s legacy alive through the family business, despite his brother’s careless attitude.
+In order to save their livelihood—and that of the people around them—the brothers approach the master of Lanwyn Manor with plans to help the floundering local industry.
+Isaac can’t deny his attraction to the man’s charming niece, but his brother has made clear his intentions to court the lovely visitor.
+And Isaac knows his place.